smgroves/smgroves.github.io-legacy/_posts/projects/2021-01-31-booleabayes2.md

 When I teach graduate students about networks in a Cancer Systems Biology course I TA, we usually start with these more familiar types of networks before getting into the specifics of network dynamics.
 I find it helpful to keep these analogies in mind, and I'll continue to use social networks as an example.
 Specifically, we will be focusing on a type of network called a Boolean network, where each node in the network can only have one of two states: ON or OFF.

 To think about this, let's look at a little puzzle.
 In terms of social networks, we can think of each node as a person, the ON state as "going to a party," and the OFF state as "not going to a party."
 We'll assume that peer pressure is strong, and each person in this social network decides to go to the party entirely based on the decisions of their friends or more popular kids at their school.
 They each start with a desire to go to the party or not (*initial condition*), but can very easily (*deterministically*) be swayed by their friends.
 So, who ends up going to the party, based on the "rules" and interactions below?
+I **strongly** suggest you try to solve, or at least think through how you would try to solve, the puzzle.

 <figure>
  <img src="{{ site.urlimg }}network.jpg" class="center" >